wonderix/rmk/README.md

 ## Writing jobs

-* Every build step must be encapsulated in a work item
+* Every build step must be encapsulated in a `job`
-* All dependency checks are based on work items
+* All dependency checks are based on `jobs`
-* All dependencies must be passed as argument to job
+* All dependencies must be passed as argument to `job

 The following method extracts all strings from a given file